HFTrading Review – can this broker be trusted?

 So, the first indicator to take a look is the maximum leverage.
-The broker offers a 100:1 leverage rate that stays the same for both account types.
+The broker offers a 1:500 leverage rate that stays the same for both account types.
 What leverage does is it multiplies the current deposits by the number indicated in the ratio.
-So, if a trader deposits $200, the broker will make that into a $20,000 deposit so that they can generate more trading volumes, as well as profits.
-And what’s great about the 100:1 leverage is that it’s nither too high nor too low – right in the sweet spot.
+So if a trader deposits 200$ and the broker offers a leverage of 500, it gives the trader a buying power of 100,000$.
+Therefore the trader can open more positions and increase his buying power and number of trades.

 Then comes the minimum deposit requirement.
-But there’s not much to talk about it, actually, because there’s no requirement for it.
-Traders can open their accounts in any size they want.
-This allows them to minimize the risks by depositing smaller amounts and kickstart their trading careers, as well as maximize the profits by depositing higher amounts.
+But there’s not much to talk about it.
+Traders can open their accounts in any size they want from 250 AUD.
+This allows them to minimize the risks by depositing smaller amounts than at other brokers and kickstart their trading careers, as well as maximize the profits by depositing higher amounts.

 Finally, the deposit and withdrawal platforms are also quite sophisticated.
-The broker uses two platforms – credit cards and bank wire – to power the transactions in its system and both of them have no minimum deposit requirements.
-With credit cards, users can deposit as much as 15,000 currency units per day with a commission of 2.5%.
-As for withdrawals, traders can get 25,000 currency units from their accounts in a day without commissions.
+The broker uses two traditional – credit cards and bank wire, – as well as more modern e-wallet platforms like Neteller and Skrill to power the transactions in its system.
+All of them have no minimum deposit requirements.
+On top of that, there are no commission fees on transactions on HFTrading.

 Final HFTrading rating